Chaka Khan

-Khan has won ten Grammy Awards.
+Khan has won eleven Grammy Awards, including the Grammy Lifetime Achievement Award.
 With Rufus, she achieved three gold singles, one platinum single, four gold albums, and two platinum albums.
 In the course of her solo career, Khan achieved three gold singles, three gold albums, and one platinum album with I Feel for You.
 She has also worked with Whitney Houston, Ry Cooder, Robert Palmer, Ray Charles, Quincy Jones, Miles Davis, Chick Corea, Guru, Chicago, Joni Mitchell, Gladys Knight, De La Soul, Mary J. Blige, Ariana Grande, and Sia.
 In December 2016, Billboard magazine ranked her as the 65th most successful dance club artist of all time.
 She was ranked at No. 17 in VH1's original list of the 100 Greatest Women of Rock & Roll.
 Khan has been nominated for induction into the Rock and Roll Hall of Fame three times as a solo artist and four times as a member of Rufus featuring Chaka Khan, the first time in 2012 as a member of Rufus.
 In 2023, Khan was picked as an inductee in the Musical Excellence category.